iomicroservices/elandline-nuxt/content/features/whatsapp-business.md

 ---
 title: WhatsApp Business
-description: 'Dedicated business WhatsApp: Separate your personal and business chats on a single device.'
+description: 'Dedicated business WhatsApp: Separate your personal and business chats on one device.'
-alt: 'Dedicated business WhatsApp: Separate your personal and business chats on a single device.'
+alt: 'Dedicated business WhatsApp: Separate your personal and business chats on one device.'
 image: /blogs-img/blog2.jpg
 ogImage: /blogs-img/blog2.jpg
 colour: green